joshua-d-miller/macOSLAPS/README.md

 `PreferredDC` - Set your preferred Domain Controller to connect to [Useful when you have RODCs] (In String format) `FirstPass` - Use this key if you are LAPS Admin is a FileVault user.
 The script will read this key in if there isn't a keyhcain entry in **System** keychain for macOSLAPS.
 Once this has been completed, the keychain entry will then be used.

 **NOTE about *FirstPass*:** macOSLAPS must know at least one password via config profile before we can start the keychain process.
-Settings this key before running it for the first time when it is your temporary admin password is the best method.
+Setting this key before running it for the first time when it is your temporary admin password is the best method.

 These parameters are set in the location `/Library/Preferences/edu.psu.macoslaps.plist` or you can use your MDM's Custom Settings to set these values.